metrorailings/OwlBlog/content/posts/week-9-circa-picks.md

 **New York covers if**
 Daniel Jones is actually given enough leash to throw the ball all over the field
 \- AND -
-the Giants defense can force some ugly plays from Derek Carr.
-Their pass rush will actually need to step up here.
+the Giants defense can force Derek Carr into some ugly throws.
+Their pass rush will actually need to step up here, something that hasn't happened all too often this season.

+***